Charlotte von Stein: Childhood

-Charlotte's parents were Hofmarschall Johann Wilhelm Christian von Schardt (1711–1791) and Koncordia Elisabeth Irving of Drum (1724–1802).
-While her father was a wasteful eccentric, her mother who had had Scottish ancestors was said to be very quiet and dutiful.

-Her parents moved to Weimar when Charlotte was yet a little child and she was prepared for working as a lady-in-waiting.
+Von Stein was born on 25 December 1742, in Eisenach.
+Her parents moved to Weimar when von Stein was young and she was prepared for working as a lady-in-waiting.
 Her education included literature, art, singing and dancing.
-They said that Charlotte was unobtrusive, witty, graceful and dutiful like her mother was.
-There were four things she spent most of her time on:
+Von Stein was described as unobtrusive, witty, graceful and dutiful like her mother was.
+She had a weak constitution but was an avid writer.